ArcGIS Blog

 In addition to these demographic data types, you can use ArcGIS for Power BI to search for publicly shared feature layers.
 The ArcGIS library contains thousands of reference layers with information specifically curated to enrich your data.

 If you have a Microsoft 365 license, you already have access to ArcGIS for Power BI and can start using ArcGIS map visualizations with demographic data enrichment today.
-You can also sign up with Esri for a licensed ArcGIS account to create detailed map visualizations with spatial analysis.
+You can also sign up with Esri for a licensed ArcGIS account to create detailed map visualizations with spatial analysis using licensed, premium features.

-To learn more about ArcGIS for Power BI, why not explore ArcGIS for Power BI videos or visit the Esri ArcGIS for Power BI community page to read examples and testimonials.
-To learn more about what you can do with ArcGIS for Power BI, visit Esri’s ArcGIS for Power BI online help.
+To learn more about ArcGIS for Power BI, start with Esri’s ArcGIS for Power BI online help, explore ArcGIS for Power BI videos, or visit the ArcGIS for Power BI Esri Community page to read examples and testimonials.